-Matthew Bishop is Senior Lecturer in International Politics at the University of Sheffield, where he also earned his PhD and began his academic career.
-In the interim, he spent seven years at the University of the West Indies, firstly as Lecturer and then Senior Lecturer in International Relations.
-He has held visiting positions at Warwick University (as Transatlantic Fellow), the Institute of Social Studies (in the Hague), the Royal Netherlands Institute of Southeast Asian and Caribbean Studies, and Wuhan University in China.
-Matt is currently the managing editor of the Caribbean Journal of International Relations & Diplomacy, and he has undertaken consultancies on behalf of various organisations, including the UK Department for International Development (DfID), The Commonwealth Secretariat, The United Nations Economic Commission for Latin America and the Caribbean, and Project Ploughshares.Matt’s main area of research interest is the political economy of development, with a particular focus on small states, the independent and non-independent territories of the Caribbean, and, increasingly, global patterns of growth and development after the crisis.
+Matthew Bishop is a Research Fellow at SPERI and Senior Lecturer in International Politics in the Department of Politics, where he also earned his PhD and began his academic career.
+In the interim, he spent seven years at the University of the West Indies.
+He has held visiting positions at Warwick University, the Institute of Social Studies in The Hague, the Royal Netherlands Institute of Southeast Asian and Caribbean Studies, and Wuhan University in China.

 He has consulted for various international bodies, including the Commonwealth Secretariat, the UK Department for International Development (DFID), and the United Nations Economic Commission for Latin America and the Caribbean (ECLAC) on a range of development-focused issues.

 Further information about Matthew can be found here.

 Matthew’s main area of research interest is the political economy of development, with a particular focus on small states and the broad region of Latin America and the Caribbean.
 He has, of late, become increasingly interested in illicit economies, drug policy and gang violence, as well as applying ‘development’ ideas to the UK context.